vkcode7/cpp/lc/SlidingWindow/Sliding Window and Two Pointer.md

 # 451. Sort Characters By Frequency - Hash Table, Sorting, Heap (Priority Queue), Bucket Sort, Counting

-This document describes the solution to the "Sort Characters By Frequency" problem (LeetCode #451).

 ## Problem Description
 Given a string `s`, sort it in decreasing order based on the frequency of the characters.
 The frequency of a character is the number of times it appears in the string.
 If two characters have the same frequency, their relative order in the output is not specified.